Activists in Chicago. (Photo by Kira Mardikes.)

 “It felt strange,” Zarlin said, “to be getting arrested in order to send a message to the president that he needs to make good on his commitment to fight climate change.”

 Twenty-two people were detained in front of the Metcalfe Federal Building, where the State Department keeps an office.
-Protestors ranged in age from a high school student to a grandfather.
-Many wore t-shirts that read, “If Congress won’t act soon to protect future generations, I will,” a pledge on climate change that Obama made during this year’s State of the Union address.
+Protesters ranged in age from a high school student to a grandfather.
+Many wore T-shirts that read, “If Congress won’t act soon to protect future generations, I will,” a pledge on climate change that Obama made during this year’s State of the Union address.

 But action has yet to materialize, and supporters are getting impatient.
 “The president has said over and over that he wants to do something big on climate,” said Andrew Nazdin, 24, who worked as a deputy training instructor for Organizing for Action (OFA) in Virginia in 2012 and protested yesterday.
 “The president has a tremendous opportunity to reject this pipeline, since the decision sits with him.
 But we are going to need to continue to push him.”